VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 The visage covers your face like a helmet or mask, and you determine its appearance.
 While it persists, you gain the following benefits:

-- ***Astral Sight:*** You can see normally in darkness, both magical and nonmagical to a distance of 120 feet.
+- ***Astral Sight:*** You can see normally in darkness, both magical and nonmagical to a distance of 120 feet, and you innately see the chinks in enemy armor.
+When you make an Unarmed Strike, you can add your Wisdom modifier to the attack roll.
 - ***Wisdom of the Spirit:*** You have advantage on Wisdom (Insight) and Charisma (Intimidation) checks.
 - ***Word of the Spirit:*** When you speak, you can direct your words to a creature of your choice that you can see within 60 feet of you, making it so only that creature can hear you.
 Alternatively, you can amplify your voice so all creatures within 600 feet can hear you.